New-from-old full dualities via axiomatisation: Preliminaries: Comparing alter egos

 \item We say that a non-empty $n$-ary relation $r$ on $M$ is \emph{conjunct-atomic definable} from $\MT$ if it is described in $\MT$ by an $n$-variable conjunct-atomic formula $\Psi(\vec v)$ in the language of~$\MT$, that is, if

 \item We define $\cadef \MT$ to be the set of all relations on $M$ that are conjunct-atomic definable from~$\MT$. \end{itemize} \end{definition}

-\begin{definition} Let $\MT_1 = \langle M; H_1, R_1, \T \rangle$ and $\MT_2 = \langle M; H_2, R_2, \T \rangle$ be alter egos of~$\MB$.
+\begin{definition}[{\cite{DHW:struct}}] Let $\MT_1 = \langle M; H_1, R_1, \T \rangle$ and $\MT_2 = \langle M; H_2, R_2, \T \rangle$ be alter egos of~$\MB$.
 Then we say that $\MT_1$ is a \emph{structural reduct} of~$\MT_2$ if \begin{enumerate} \item[(a)] each partial operation in $H_1$ has an extension in $\clo {\MT_2}$, and \item[(b)] each relation in $R_1 \cup \dom{H_1}$ belongs to $\cadef {\MT_2}$. \end{enumerate} We say that $\MT_1$ and $\MT_2$ are \emph{structurally equivalent} if each is a structural reduct of the other. \end{definition}

 Under the `structural reduct' quasi-order, the alter egos of~$\MB$ form a doubly algebraic lattice~$\mathcal A_\MB$; see~\cite[2.6]{DPW:galois}.
-With the help of the following definitions and lemmas, we will be able to describe how the various flavours of duality occur within this lattice.
+The top element of this lattice is represented by the \emph{top alter ego} of~$\MB$, which we denote by $\MT_\Omega= \langle M; H_\Omega, R_\Omega, \T \rangle$, where \begin{itemize} \item $H_\Omega$ is the set of all partial operations that are compatible with~$\MB$, and \item $R_\Omega$ is the set of all relations that are compatible with~$\MB$. \end{itemize} With the help of the following definitions and lemmas, we will be able to describe how the various flavours of duality occur within the lattice~$\mathcal A_\MB$; see Facts~\ref{fac:galois}.